Span Facets

 Creating facets from the trace side panel

-The easiest way to create a facet is to add it from the trace side panel, so that most of the facet details (field path, underlying type) are pre-filled.
-Navigate in the Trace Explorer a span of interest that contains the field to create a facet on.
+The easiest way to create a facet is to add it from the trace side panel so that most of the facet details (such as the field path and underlying type) are pre-filled.
+In the Trace Explorer, navigate to a span of interest that contains the field to create a facet on.
 Open the trace side-panel for this span by selecting the span from the list.
 Click on the desired field (either in span tags or in infrastructure tags) and create a facet from there:

 Creating facets from the facet list